hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/05-protecting-sensitive-variables/assignment.md

 - Use the <t><img src="../assets/web.png"/>Code Editor</t> tab and expand the <t><img src="../assets/folder.png"/>terraform-cloud</t> folder.
 Observe the updates to the file <t><img src="../assets/tf-icon.png"/>main.tf</t>

-- The application uses two Terraform variables, `region` and `prefix`.
-We configure these workspace-specific variables (lines 96-119).
+- The application uses two Terraform variables, `prefix` and `location`.
+We configure these workspace-specific variables (lines 122-145).
 These are _not_ sensitive and relate to the properties that you can define in your TERRAFORM code for deployment.

 - On the Terraform Cloud portal, navigate to <x>Projects & workspaces</x>-<x>[[ Instruqt-Var key="TF_WORKSPACE" hostname="workstation" ]]</x>-<x>Variables</x>-<x>Workspace Variables</x>.
 Please see the example image below.